alexellis/xservedbyfinder/README.md

 # x-served-by finder

-*This repository accompanies a blog post*
+*This repository accompanies a blog post, please read it before continuing.*

 > [Node.js vs. Bash – Apr First Raspberry PI Challenge](http://blog.alexellis.io/april-1st-node-js-vs-bash/)

-The task: Reveal all the web-server nodes hidden behind a load-balancer by checking for the `X-Served-By` header.
+The challenge: Reveal all the web-server nodes hidden behind a load-balancer by checking for the `X-Served-By` header.

 ### Open invitation